neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 Ruby is not poor in language primitives dealing with concurrency.
 It has support for native threads[^1] as do many other programming languages.
 Nothing new there, apart from the GIL.
 But many words and tears have been shed over the GIL, so we'll skip it here and only give you [this](http://www.jstorimer.com/blogs/workingwithcode/8085491-nobody-understands-the-gil) to get you started.

-In addition to threads, it has a [coroutine](http://www.ruby-doc.org/core-2.1.1/Fiber.html) implementation named "fibers"[^2].
+In addition to threads, Ruby has a [coroutine](http://www.ruby-doc.org/core-2.1.1/Fiber.html) implementation named "fibers"[^2].
 The most important difference between threads and fibers is that threads depend on the scheduler to manage execution windows, and fibers are cooperative, meaning that being in a fiber the programmer must explicitly yield execution to some other Fiber.
 As such, they are a nice tool to handle concurrently happening things because they can be suspended and resumed as priorities of handling those things change.

+To help diferentiate between Thread behaviour vs. Fiber behaviour, let's build the classic producer-consumer pattern using each of those to implement it.

+We'll introduce a dummy AddOneTask implementation to serve our purposes of sending tasks to run over a queue.
+The task keeps an internal counter and on each invocation of ```perform``` just increments the counter.

+{% highlight ruby %}
+  class AddOneTask
+    @@total = 0
+    def initialize
+      puts "Scheduling task"
+      @performed = false
+    end
+    def performed?
+      @performed
+    end
+    def perform
+      unless performed?
+        @@total += 1
+        @performed = true
+      end
+      puts "Task performed, state #{@@total}"
+      self
+    end
+    def self.state
+      @@total
+    end
+  end
+{% endhighlight %}

+Let's now build the producer and the consumer using threads.

+{% highlight ruby %}
+  require 'thread'
+  require_relative 'add_one_task'
+  scheduled = []; performed = []; producers = []; consumers = []
+  10.times do
+    producers << Thread.new do
+      scheduled.push AddOneTask.new
+    end
+  end
+  10.times do
+    consumers << Thread.new do
+      loop do
+        task = scheduled.pop
+        performed << task.perform unless task.nil?
+        break if scheduled.empty?
+      end
+    end
+  end
+  (producers + consumers).each { |t| t.join }
+{% endhighlight %}

+A few notes about the example above:

+* each run of the example will produce different results because we don't control thread scheduling,
+* race conditions are possible and indeed are present in the example (pushing and popping are not thread-safe operations in a regular Ruby array[^4]).

+Next up, the fiber implementation of the pattern.

+{% highlight ruby %}
+  require 'fiber'
+  require_relative 'add_one_task'
+  scheduled = []; performed = []
+  consumer  = nil; consumers = []; consumer_scheduler = nil
+  producer = Fiber.new do
+    10.times do
+      scheduled.push AddOneTask.new
+      consumer_scheduler.transfer
+    end
+  end
+  10.times do
+    consumers << Fiber.new do
+      task = scheduled.pop
+      performed << task.perform unless task.nil?
+      producer.transfer
+    end
+  end
+  consumer_scheduler = Fiber.new do
+    consumers.each do |c|
+      c.resume
+    end
+  end
+  producer.resume
+  puts "All consumers dead? #{consumers.reduce(true) {|acc,c| acc && c.alive?}}"
+{% endhighlight %}

+In contrast to the previous example, fibers need explicit scheduling.
+We explicitly transfer control from one fiber to another by using ```fiber.transfer```, ```fiber.resume``` and ```Fiber.yield```.
+In the example above we have a ping-pong transfer of control between the ```producer``` and the ```scheduler```.
+Whenever the ```scheduler``` gets the execution back, it picks a ```consumer``` to run.
+Even though they are harder to produce since we have control over execution, race conditions in Fiber-based code are still possible (one example being [this](https://gist.github.com/raggi/1220800)).

-Threads and fibers alone are enough to build sophisticated systems, and although you could build one using only these constructs, I think it's ill-advised to do so.
-There are a couple of noteworthy higher-level concurrency constructs in Ruby that manage many of the common problems one comes across while building a concurrent system - synchronization of shared state, cross-thread messaging, etc.
+Considering the simplicity of the implementations above, it seems that threads and fibers alone are enough to build sophisticated systems, and although you could certainly build one using only these constructs, it's ill-advised to do so.
+There are a couple of noteworthy higher-level concurrency constructs in Ruby worth considering that solve many of the common problems one comes across while building a concurrent system - synchronization of shared state, cross-thread messaging, etc.

 ## Concurrency abstractions <small>(reactors and actors)</small>